2211846103/graphics/README.md

 # graphics

 ## Usage:
+1. Create directory for building ` Build `
+2. Run CMake on the root directory and the build directory ` cmake -S <source> -B <build> `
+3. Choose the generator ` cmake -G <generator> `

-Run ` mingw32-make ` in the main directory
+4. Compile the build directory
-or ` make ` if you are on linux